topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 - Deploy Conformance packs ()
 - Write Custom Config rules with lambda (EC2 instance must have specific tags)
 - Demonstrate auto remediation (IF encryption is disabled -> re-enable automatically)

+#### Writing a custom config rule with Lambda (EC2 instances must have a specific tags) -- ADDING THIS AT A LATER DATE....

 ### IAM Identity Center